ripudhm/power-outages/README.md

 - PC.REALGSP.STATE: Per capita real gross state product (GSP) in the U.S. state (measured in 2009 chained U.S. dollars)
 - PC.REALGSP.REL: Relative per capita real GSP as compared to the total per capita real GDP of the U.S. (expressed as fraction of per capita State real GDP & per capita US real GDP)
 - POPULATION: Population in the U.S. state in a year
+- CUSTOMERS.AFFECTED: Number of customers affected by the power outage event
 - OUTAGE.START: Indicates when the outage event started
 - OUTAGE.RESTORATION: Indicates when power was restored to all the customers
 - 'OUTAGE.DURATION: Duration of outage events (in minutes)
 - CAUSE.CATEGORY: Categories of all the events causing the major power outages

 There are 3 parts to this report:
 1. Exploratory Data Analysis